Ja'Tyre Carter: Chicago Bears

 Carter was selected by the Chicago Bears in the seventh round with the 226th overall pick of the 2022 NFL draft.
 As a rookie, he appeared in three games.

 On August 26, 2024, Carter was waived by the Bears as part of preliminary roster cuts.

 Carolina Panthers

 Carter was signed to the Carolina Panthers practice squad on August 29, 2024.
 He signed a reserve/future contract on January 6, 2025.

 On August 26, 2025, Carter was waived by the Panthers with an injury designation as part of final roster cuts.
 He re-signed with the Panthers practice squad on November 4.
+Carter signed a reserve/future contract with Carolina on January 12, 2026.

+On August 30, 2026, Carter was released by the Panthers as part of final roster cuts.